aws-solutions/distributed-load-testing-on-aws/README.md

 # Distributed Load Testing on AWS

-The Distributed Load Testing Solution leverages managed, highly available and highly scalable AWS services to effortlessly create and simulate thousands of connected users generating a selected amount of transactions per second.
+The Distributed Load Testing Solution leverages managed, highly available and highly scalable AWS services to effortlessly create and simulate thousands of connected users generating a selected amount of transactions per second, originating from up to 5 simultaneous AWS regions.
 As a result, developers can understand the behavior of their applications at scale and at load to identify any bottleneck problems before they deploy to Production.

 ## On this Page